artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab1/README.md

     j fin
 ```

-To execute on Ripes, just copy the code in the editor.

-Run the code and answer the following questions.
-Add screenshots of the execution to complement your answers.
+Run the code in Ripes (you can simply copy the previous code in the editor) and answer the following questions.

 - Briefly explain what the code does.
 - Provide examples of the different addressing modes we explained in theory based on the instructions in the program (use examples of instructions, not pseudo-instructions).